Door Chimes, Doorbells, Entrance Alert, & Panic Notification Products for Employee & Customer Safety, Please Note:

 - Multiple channel operation: With this feature, your wireless doorbell avoids interference from a neighbor's doorbell.
 If your bell is sounding when the neighbors have a visitor, simply change the frequency of your doorbell to another channel.

-Battery powered with long-life batteries: The transmitter buttons are typically powered by long-life lithium batteries, which are usually supplied with the transmitter.
-The receivers inside the home may plug right in to a wall outlet – or may be run by batteries.
+Battery-powered with long-life batteries: The transmitter buttons are typically powered by long-life lithium batteries, which are usually supplied with the transmitter.
+The receivers inside the home may plug right into a wall outlet - or may be run by batteries.
 (These batteries are not usually supplied.)
 Most wireless doorbells will operate for up to 2 years before battery replacement is needed.

-Chime variety: If you’d like to have the option to change the doorbell tone, tune or melody, many wireless doorbells offer several choices – some even offer 50-plus.
-This multi-tone capability is also helpful if you want to use multiple doorbell buttons, for instance front door, back door, side door, etc. You can assign a different tune to each door.
+Chime variety: If you'd like to have the option to change the doorbell tone, tune, or melody, many wireless doorbells offer several choices - some even offer 50-plus.
+This multi-tone capability is also helpful if you want to use multiple doorbell buttons, for instance, front door, back door, side door, etc. You can assign a different tune to each door.

 Wired Doorbell Advantages